-Basic earnings / (loss) per share is computed by dividing net income / (loss) attributable to common shareholders, after the deduction of dividends paid (in cash or in-kind) to preferred shareholders if any, by the weighted-average number of common shares outstanding during the period.
+Basic earnings / (loss) per share is computed by dividing net income / (loss) by the weighted-average number of common shares outstanding during the period.
 The weighted-average number of common shares outstanding does not include any potentially dilutive securities or any non-vested restricted shares of common stock.
-These non-vested restricted shares, although classified as issued and outstanding as of December 31, 2022 and 2023, are considered contingently returnable until the restrictions lapse and will not be included in the basic earnings / (loss) per share calculation until the shares are vested.
+These non-vested restricted shares, although classified as issued and outstanding as of December 31, 2023 and 2024, are considered contingently returnable until the restrictions lapse and will not be included in the basic earnings / (loss) per share calculation until the shares are vested.

 Diluted earnings / (loss) per share gives effect to all potentially dilutive securities to the extent that they are dilutive, using the treasury stock method.
-The Company uses the treasury stock method for non-vested restricted shares, while for the preferred shares issued the Company uses the if-converted method to assess the dilutive effect.
+The Company uses the treasury stock method for non-vested restricted shares to assess the dilutive effect.